mkoseoglu091/CSIS3275/README.md

 1. To run the server, type **npm run server**
 2. To do a quick test, go to Postman, next to the dropdown that says GET, type **http://localhost:5000** and press SEND
 3. You will get a response saying API Running.
 This means the server is successfully running.
+4. Additional Postman Commands have been added to Postman Collections.
+Everyone needs to be added to view.

 <br></br>
 ## Github Rules